 On December 31, 1999, the United States, in accordance with the Torrijos-Carter Treaties, officially hands over control of the Panama Canal, putting the strategic waterway into Panamanian hands for the first time.
 Crowds of Panamanians celebrated the transfer of the 50-mile canal, which links the Atlantic and Pacific oceans and officially opened when the SS Arcon sailed through on August 15, 1914.
-Since then, over 922,000 ships have used the canal.
+Since then, over one million ships have used the canal.

 Interest in finding a shortcut from the Atlantic to the Pacific originated with explorers in Central America in the early 1500s.
 In 1523, Holy Roman Emperor Charles V commissioned a survey of the Isthmus of Panama and several plans for a canal were produced, but none ever implemented.
 U.S. interest in building a canal was sparked with the expansion of the American West and the California gold rush in 1848.
 (Today, a ship heading from New York to San Francisco can save about 7,800 miles by taking the Panama Canal rather than sailing around South America.)